 The announcement from DESNZ on 16 March 2026 confirmed two things.
 First, the government intends to change the regulations that currently prevent plug-in solar from being connected to the UK grid.
 Second, it will work "at pace" with regulators and industry to finalise the technical standards.
 The full statement is available at the GOV.UK energy security announcement.

 What the announcement is not: a law change.
-BS 7671 Amendment 4 was published and took effect on 15 April 2026, but the product standard that will certify specific plug-in solar kits for the UK market has not yet been published.
-That is expected around July 2026.
+The April 2026 wiring update was published and took effect on 15 April 2026, but the product standard that will certify specific plug-in solar kits for the UK market has not yet been published, and there is still no confirmed date for it.

 The decision rests substantially on a safety study commissioned from Arceio Limited in October 2025 (contract value: £80,309, award notice).
 That study examined the risks of plug-in solar on UK ring-main circuits and apparently concluded the risks are manageable with appropriate product standards.
 The findings are expected to be published alongside or before the final regulations.